aswinayyolath/proposals/095-stretch-cluster.md

 The operator running in the central Kubernetes cluster must be provided with the following information to allow creation of resources in remote clusters:

 - An identifier for each remote Kubernetes cluster.
-    - This is used for the "central" operator to build a map of remote Kubernetes clusters and their Kubernetes client configuration to control where resources are created.
 - A URL endpoint for the Kubernetes API server running in each remote cluster.
 - Credential(s) to allow authentication with the remote Kubernetes API servers.